chengsoonong/eheye/nathan_project/other/meeting_log.md

 __DNABERT pretraining data__
 I mentioned how they created their pretraining data but forgot exactly what they meant when they said non-overlapping splitting and random sampling.
 Quoted from the Supplementary Materials:
 > "Since human genomes are much longer than 512, we used two methods to generate training data.
 First, we directly split a complete human genome into non-overlapping sub-sequences.
 Second, we randomly sampled sub-sequences from a complete human genome.
 The length of each sub-sequence lies in the range of 5 and 510.
 Specifically, with a 50% probability, we set the length of a sub-sequence as 510.
 With another 50% probability, we set its length as a random integer between 5 and 510.
 We regarded each sub-sequence as an independent sequence to train the model."

+## Week 6
+Still having trouble reproducing the results but also having some trouble getting identical runs (even though seed has been set).
+Talked about the plan for the next couple weeks with Mengyan, she suggested running things in parallel with multiple google colab instances.
+R2 scores aren't the whole story so I will need to start plotting predictions everytime.

+The ideas for the next couple weeks are to get the DNABERT final hidden states passed to a CNN and try getting the PyTorch CNN to achieve similar results.
+Also will be using smaller datasets to make sure everything is running without errors.

+## Week 7
+No meeting this week, but I was able to get consistent results now with DNABERT now but still can't get close to the reported results or the results Mengyan got.
+Figured out how to return the final hidden states of DNABERT, just need to check whether this can be used like a normal pytorch module.
+Can't reproduce CNN results in pytorch so will have to try and figure out how to get their original code to work.

+## Week 8
+Talked about starting getting some sections of the report written and about what to talk about in the presentation.
+Focus on a more biological perspective when thinking about the project.

+## Week 9
+Could do a tsne plot to visualise DNABERT embeddings, and colour by label value.
+Or a heatmap plot.
+Also talked about maybe getting attention plots if time permits.

+## Week 10
+Talked about maybe using a subset of the ZEV promoters so I have some results for the presentation as it would be too difficult to use both promoter types.
+Also talked about using the same pipelines on human promoters.
+Did practice presentation on Friday.